rage/java-programming/data/week1/3-printing.md

 </sample-output>

-The input that we give between brackets is referred to as an `argument`.
+The input that we give between brackets is referred to as an `argument` of the function.
 In the first case, we gave as argument to the function `System.out.println` the text ``"Hello World!"``, while in the second case our argument was ``"Goodbye!"``.
 Note that we can use any argument to this function, as long as it is composed of text, as indicated by the quotation marks `""` around the text that we want to print.

 <programming-exercise name="Goodbye">